Sonic0/TerraformTest/README.md

  This is my first test to experiment with Terraform in order to create an infrastructure on AWS.

- We need to create some AWS resources, manually, before starting:
+ You need to create some AWS resources, manually, before starting:
  - One SSH key pair
  - One IAM role to associate with EC2 instances (find the name inside the terraform file)
  - One S3 bucket to save the Terraform state file
  - One DynamoDb table with "LockId" as primary key

+ In addition, you need to change AWS region and profile properties, inside Terraform file (Terraform.tf)

  ```
 Terraform init --> to initialized terraform project